wikipathways/cord-19/README.md

 # Pathways in CORD-19
 Pathway knowledge extracted from CORD-19 dataset for the fight against COVID-19

-*Link to notebook with latest results: https://wikipathways.github.io/cord-19/covid_figure_ocr_ner.nb.html*
+*Link to interactive shiny app for dataset exploration: https://gladstone-bioinformatics.shinyapps.io/shiny-covidpathways/*

 Important Note: This site is to develop knowledge resources and tools to help tackle the COVID-19 outbreak. **It is NOT a guide to public information.** The content presented here has **NOT** been filtered or reviewed.